|NOW ENROLLING FOR OUR 2017 CLASSES

 end of the six weeks will graduate and receive their certificate of completion.
 Background checks and drug screening will not be required if

 not applying for the internship program.
 Background checks and drug screens will be the responsibility of the student.

 Students who successfully complete this phlebotomy program are eligible for employment at independent labs, hospitals, clinics, various

 other medical facilities and are eligible to sit for a national certification examination.
-This program is not a guarantee of an Internship or
+This program is not a guarantee of employment but our

 Health, Character and Technical Standards